NvsYashwanth/machinelearningmaster/README.md

 * Regularization basically adds the penalty as model complexity increases.
 A smiple way to regularize a model is to decrease the number of polynomial dregrees.
 * Regularization will add the penalty for higher terms through a regularization parameter lambda.
 This will decrease the importance given to higher terms thereby decereasing model complexity.
+* It is important to scale the data (e.g., using a StandardScaler) before performing Regularization
 * To simply we must define Parsimonious Models.
 These are models that explain data with a minimum number of parameters, or predictor variables.
 Thus Regularization means creating a parsimonious model.
 * We will go over three regualarization models which are used to constrain parameters of a linear model.
 <p align='center'>